Hannibal046/Awesome-LLM/README.md

 - [PromptPerfect](https://promptperfect.jina.ai/prompts) — A paid product for testing and improving prompts.
 - [Weights & Biases](https://wandb.ai/site/solutions/llmops) — A paid product for tracking model training and prompt engineering experiments.
 - [OpenAI Evals](https://github.com/openai/evals) — An open-source library for evaluating task performance of language models and prompts.
-- [LlamaIndex](https://github.com/jerryjliu/llama_index) — A Python library for augmenting LLM apps with data.

 - [Arthur Shield](https://www.arthur.ai/get-started) — A paid product for detecting toxicity, hallucination, prompt injection, etc.
 - [LMQL](https://lmql.ai) — A programming language for LLM interaction with support for typed prompting, control flow, constraints, and tools.
 - [ModelFusion](https://github.com/lgrammel/modelfusion) - A TypeScript library for building apps with LLMs and other ML models (speech-to-text, text-to-speech, image generation).
-- [Flappy](https://github.com/pleisto/flappy) — Production-Ready LLM Agent SDK for Every Developer.
-- [GPTRouter](https://gpt-router.writesonic.com/) - GPTRouter is an open source LLM API Gateway that offers a universal API for 30+ LLMs, vision, and image models, with smart fallbacks based on uptime and latency, automatic retries, and streaming.
-Stay operational even when OpenAI is down
-- [QAnything](https://github.com/netease-youdao/QAnything) - A local knowledge base question-answering system designed to support a wide range of file formats and databases.
 - [OneKE](https://openspg.yuque.com/ndx6g9/ps5q6b/vfoi61ks3mqwygvy) — A bilingual Chinese-English knowledge extraction model with knowledge graphs and natural language processing technologies.
 - [llm-ui](https://github.com/llm-ui-kit/llm-ui) - A React library for building LLM UIs.
 - [Wordware](https://www.wordware.ai) - A web-hosted IDE where non-technical domain experts work with AI Engineers to build task-specific AI agents.
 We approach prompting as a new programming language rather than low/no-code blocks.